lurchmath/nine-to-five/plan.md

 # What should I be able to do?

- * Prepare to prepend custom code to any worker script as follows.
-Create a file containing the custom code (for now just define a global test variable).
-   Load this file syncrhonously at module launch.
-When the user provides a script filename, load it with `fs.read()`, prepend your code to it, then pass that as the *code* as the argument to the `Worker` constructor, and use the option `eval: true`.
-Print the global test variable from the script to be sure that this works.
  * The worker's global scope should be an instance of `EventEmitter`, so that it supports `addEventListener()` and so forth globally, including `emit()`.
 If this is not the case already, you will need to create an `EventEmitter`